 Payment can be made by Venmo, check, money order or bank transfer.
-Once your application is approved, you will receive an invoice so you can send your $500 deposit.
+Once your application is approved, you will receive an invoice so you can send your $500 reservation fee.

 For further information and question please email us or call (719) 214-5330.

 But hurry, our lists for upcoming litters fill fast!